Corporate Governance

 ▸Health management promotion

-・Conduct periodic physical exams, stress checks and other efforts aimed at preventing employee physical and mental health issues
+・Provision of periodic physical exams, stress checks, and other efforts aimed at preventing employee physical and mental health issues

-・Established division specializing in health promotion and provide detailed health consultation and guidance using in-house nurses
+・Establishment of the Health Promotion Center, which specializes in promoting employee health, and provision of detailed health consultation and guidance using in-house nurses

-・Established contact points within and outside the Company for reporting and consultations pertaining to harassment and other issues
+・Establishment of contact points both inside and outside the Company for reporting and consultation pertaining to harassment and other issues

 ・Provision of telework environments, etc.